tegorman13/Dissertation/docs/Presentation/slides_gfm.md

 <div class="notes">

-Variety of theoretical explanations Schema theory in paticular has been extremely influential
+- Variety of theoretical explanations have been proposed for the commonly observed effects
+- In visuomotor learning and most relevant for my work, Schema theory in paticular has been extremely influential, and seems to have inspired hundreds of studies
+- Unlike the models I’ll be presenting today, at least to my knowledge none of these have ever been formally specified and actually fit to human data

 </div>